Somerset, Wisconsin: Education

 Somerset High School serves students in grades nine through twelve.
 Somerset Middle School is the local middle school for students in grades five through eight.
 Somerset Elementary School is the local elementary school for students in junior kindergarten through fourth grade.
 All of these schools are located on the Somerset School district campus.

 Recreation

-Somerset has several camping establishments along the Apple River.
+Somerset has several camping and tubing establishments along the Apple River.
 Outfitters in the area provide rentals and transportation for tubing on the river.
 Every summer concerts are held at the Somerset Amphitheater.
-The Avett Brothers, Slipknot, and Pretty Lights are previous headliners.
-Somerset also hosts the Tough Mudder and The Border Battle Beer Fest.
+The Avett Brothers, Slipknot, Ozzy Osbourne, Kenny Chesney, The Lumineers, Hootie and the Blowfish, and Pretty Lights are just some of the previous headliners.
+Somerset also hosted the Tough Mudder and The Border Battle Beer Fest.
 Every June, Somerset also holds its annual Pea Soup Days.
 There's a carnival, parade, and late night band playing.
 It takes place in the Village Park.